hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 commonly used by organisations to provide content filtering for devices that they don't own that are connected to their networks.
-For example, some education environments use transparent proxies to implement support for Òbring your own deviceÓ (BYOD) without needing to load software on third- party devices.
+For example, some education environments use transparent proxies to implement support for "bring your own device" (BYOD) without needing to load software on third-party devices.

 Transparent proxies use SNI data to understand whether a user is accessing inappropriate content without the need to inspect data